robvdw/Digital-Humans/README.md

 [Watch the re:scam video](https://vod-progressive.akamaized.net/exp=1665865946~acl=%2Fvimeo-prod-skyfire-std-us%2F01%2F673%2F10%2F253369291%2F989512397.mp4~hmac=6f500ba909d24c349f3672a678b932ffd60ba5ea550c1a698a5e0b3e5b9d6bfb/vimeo-prod-skyfire-std-us/01/673/10/253369291/989512397.mp4)

 ***********

 # Educational Challenge & Motto
 How to get non-techical students to employ and adjust exsisting "AI-models" is a subject that is [scarcely researched](https://vu.nl/nl/nieuws/2022/felienne-hermans-nieuwe-hoogleraar-computer-science-education).
 We will work in accordance to the "Flip-the-Classroom" Paradigm, to address this educational challenge.
-Our Motto is ["Don't be evil"](https://quoteinvestigator.com/2018/11/07/no-evil/)
+Our Motto is ["Do no Harm"](https://quoteinvestigator.com/2018/11/07/no-evil/)

 ![DONT_BE_EVIL](https://user-images.githubusercontent.com/684692/196005886-9dd78363-6f4b-469f-948b-428fbc2878fa.jpg)